Arthurlee51/LVHML/README.md

 ?lvhml_est
 ```

+## Note
+This repository contains the most recent version of the code.
+The associated manuscript on arXiv does not yet reflect the latest updates.
+Please refer to this GitHub repository for the most current implementation and information.

 ## Reference
 Sze Ming Lee, Yunxiao Chen, and Tony Sit. **A Latent Variable Approach to Learning
 High-dimensional Multivariate longitudinal Data**.
 2025+. (manuscript)